abdulazoor/northstar-databases-analytics/README.md

 The investigation focuses on transforming fragmented operational datasets into meaningful organisational intelligence capable of supporting operational monitoring, business decision-making, and scalable analytical processing.

+The GitHub repository was organised into several structured folders to improve organisation and reproducibility.
+The notebooks folder contains the Google Colab notebooks used for SQL/R analysis, Python analytics, and MongoDB Atlas implementation.
+The data folder stores the raw, cleaned, and processed datasets used throughout the investigation.
+The images folder contains SQL/R outputs, Python analytical visualisations, and MongoDB Atlas screenshots.

 Technologies Used
 Python
 Pandas